 Importing extended properties from SQL Server and Azure SQL

-This feature applies only to SQL Server, Azure SQL Database and Azure SQL Data Warehouse.
+This feature applies only to SQL Server, Azure SQL Database and Azure Synapse Analytics (formerly SQL DW).

 Extended properties - custom fields

 SQL Server has a unique functionality of extended properties - user-defined metadata fields attached to various schema elements - tables, columns, stored procedures, etc. Dataedo has similar function - custom fields.
 You can mix them both and exchange custom fields/extended properties between Dataedo repository and SQL Server database using Import and export extended properties function.

 To import extended properties you need to map their names to custom fields.
 Table below shows this concept.

 Mapping is saved between imports and is also used for exporting extended properties.

 SQL Server has a special extended property named MS_Description that is used by MS tools as a default field for schema element descriptions.
 Dataedo reads this field and imports it to Description field by default at each import so there is no need to define this property.